vaelu/codyhouse-tailwind-gulp/README.md

 # codyhouse-tailwind-gulp

 A little starter project when you want to use the awesome components from [CodyHouse](https://codyhouse.co/) with the wonderful [Tailwind CSS](https://tailwindcss.com/) for small static sites.
-It includes a [gulpfile.js](gulpfile.js) with tasks watch tasks for local development and deploy tasks for deployment to production.
+It includes a [gulpfile.js](gulpfile.js) with watch tasks for local development and deploy tasks for deployment to production.

 ## Directory structure
 ```